Chapter Seventeen V

 Nikko lies silent, just from this short mentaling, she’s mind foggy, tired.
-At least she gets to lay on the floor of the expensive Mandarin Oriental suite.
+At least she gets to lay on a fluffy blanket on the floor of the expensive Mandarin Oriental suite.

 Nikko stirs, Janah has her cold hands on the sides of Nikko’s head to ease the pain, then slowly warms them over the next half hour.

 Tears fall from Nikko’s eyes, “I never believed it possible.”

 “You don’t need to believe, except to believe infinite possibility and trust.
 You have been with us long enough to be open to possibility, your trust in us is always evident, that’s enough.”

 “They are happy, having beautiful lives, why complicate things with parlor tricks.”